Growing Honey Rock & Tiger Melons at Home

 Hardening Off: The Art of Letting Go Slowly

-After weeks of indoor coddling, my little vines grew restless.
+After weeks of indoor coddling, my little vines grew restless and I knew they needed to be outside.

 You can feel it, the moment they no longer belong in trays.
-Their roots start pressing at the sides.
-Their leaves turn toward the window like they know what’s out there.
+Their roots start pressing at the sides and their leaves turn toward the window like they know what’s out there is better than the purple looking lights above them.

-But you can’t just toss them into the sun.
-That’s how you lose them.
+But you can’t just toss them into the sun, that’s how you lose them (I learned this the hard way with my great tomato failure of 2024).

 Instead, I introduced them gently.
-One hour outside in the filtered morning light.
-Then two the next day.
-A little wind.
-A little chill.
+One hour outside in the filtered morning light, then two the next day.
+A little wind, a little chill, a slow introduction to the life of outside.
 I watched them shiver at first, then stretch.
+Metaphorically, of course, they were just looking like plants the whole time.

 This part, the hardening off, isn’t just for the plants.
-It’s for me too.
-A practice in patience.
-In trust.
+It’s for me too, a practice in patience and trust.
 In relinquishing control to the wind and weather and hoping that nature is as kind as I’ve tried to be.
+Letting go is always so hard.

 I wrote a post a while back about transplanting tomato seedlings, and this was similar.
 A rhythm of exposure, resilience, and finally, release.